This Former SNL Star Is Sick of Being Called ‘Quirky’

 It seems like there’s been a tipping point lately, particularly with the Harvey Weinstein stuff, when it comes to women talking about how they’re mistreated in the industry.
 How do you feel about this sort of sea change — or, at least, what appears to be the beginning of one?

 It makes me feel more sane.
 Most of my life, I’ve felt insane because these sorts of things happen — they’ve happened to me — and you try and talk about it and no one can hear you.
-Hearing that not only has this happened to other people, but seeing at what level it’s being covered up just validates my emotions, like when that happened to you there was nothing wrong with you for feeling horrible.
-If anything it’s just making me believe more in my perception of reality which for so long has been twisted around, not only in how women feel about ourselves but our position in relation to men, and how our worth is tied up in what a man thinks of us.
+Hearing that not only has this happened to other people, but seeing at what level it’s being covered up, just validates my emotions, like, When that happened to you, there was nothing wrong with you for feeling horrible.
+If anything, it’s just making me believe more in my perception of reality, which for so long has been twisted around — not only in how women feel about ourselves but also our position in relation to men, and how our worth is tied up in what a man thinks of us.

 Comments